hyprwm/Hypr/README.md

 # Hypr

+!
+WARNING: Hypr is still in early development, expect bugs!
+Make sure to open an issue if you encounter one though! =)

 Hypr is a Linux tiling window manager for Xorg.
 It's written in XCB with modern C++ and aims to provide easily readable and expandable code.

 (Readme is more-or-less wip, I know it's ugly.)